Should I Get A 15- Year or 30- Year Mortgage?

-There are many choices in mortgage products today, not just the 30-year mortgage and a 15-year mortgage.
-When rates are so low, many buyers can take a second look at something other than the typical 30-year mortgage.
+There are many choices in mortgage products today, not just the 30-year mortgage and a 15-year mortgage, there are several types of adjustable-rate mortgages, as well as 20- or 40- year terms.
 Many buyers, after seeing the list of mortgage rates, wonder, should I get a 15 year or 30 year mortgage?
 Good Question.

 What is the difference between the 15-year mortgage and the 30-year mortgage?

 Besides the obvious pay-off being half the number of years, the difference between the two is mostly experienced by home owners in the monthly mortgage payment.
 An example of a $400,000 home:

 |$400,000 Home||Monthly Payment|| Life of Loan||Total Interest Paid|

 |15-year-fixed mortgage = 6%||$3,133||$486,099||$166,099|

 You can use this handy mortgage calculator from Bankrate to see the difference in the two mortgage products.
 You can see that this 30-year fixed mortgage has the advantage of more reasonable payments, while the 15-year fixed mortgage is geared towards long-term savings overall.

 The choice between a 15-year or 30-year mortgage comes down to your comfortable monthly tolerances.
 Some people tell me they don’t want to be “house poor”, or to say they don’t want to have only a little left at the end of the month after paying their mortgage.